epeters13/pyCuSDR/README.md

 ```

 ## Authors & Acknowledgments <a name="ack"></a>
-This software was written and packaged by Edwin G. W. Peters.
+This software was written and packaged by [Edwin G. W. Peters](https://github.com/mugpahug).

 Special thanks to Craig R. Benson for proposing the idea and for the fruitful discussions

 ## Examples and running benchmarks <a name="bench"></a>

+To run py-CUDA-SDR start `start_py-cuda-sdr.py`

 ### Example using [GNU radio](https://www.gnuradio.org/) as the [UHD USRP](https://github.com/EttusResearch/uhd) interface